Samson (Regina Spektor song): Music video

 "Samson" had an accompanying music video, despite not having been released as a single.
 The video was shot in almost black and white, and revolved around Spektor performing the song on a piano whilst paper designs pan over the camera.

 Charts

 Despite not being released as a single, the Begin to Hope version of "Samson" charted in four countries, being Spektor's most charted single to date (along with "Fidelity").

+Certifications

 Covers

 "Samson" has been performed by the following contestants on reality singing competitions: